All Episodes

 It's really boomeranged here in the last five or ten.

-And the uh uh well a actually the last five years.
+And actually, the last five years.

-But we do this on one day a year, and we we don't even go wall to wall with it.
+But we do this on one day a year, and we don't even go wall to wall with it.

-Uh sent one point seven million in less than three hours per year.
+$1.7 million in less than three hours per year.

-Uh and again, that's all due to you.
+And again, that's all due to you.

 And you all still hang around, though.

-You hang around for it, and it was actually an uplifting day amidst all this doom and gloom news that we've been treated to for the last number of months or years, depending on how far back that you uh that you wish to go.
+And it was actually an uplifting day amidst all this doom and gloom news that we've been treated to for the last number of months or years, depending on how far back that you wish to go.

 We love you.

-Oh, wait a minute, what are we looking at?
+What are we looking at?

 Ah, that's Chicago.

-Uh let's go to Santa Monica, California.
+Let's go to Santa Monica, California.

-Chris, you want to weigh in on this.
+Chris, you want to weigh in on this?

 Welcome to the program.